k2knight/Web-API-Bug-Bounty/Web/CSRF.md

 ## Testing

 1) Change Request method from POST to GET and GET to POST (add `&_method=POST` if not worked for GET)
-2) Remove the CSRF key and try if it is working
+2) Remove the CSRF key and try if it is working (black csrf)
 3) Swap the CSFR token with another valid token by other user
 4) Check if the CSRF token is tied to the CSRF cookie
 	1) Submit an invalid CSRF token